njbca/OptiPlant/docs/src/usage.md

 To create your own analysis **copy one of the existing folder and rename it to your convenience**.

-Let's use the `data/Ammonia_paper` folder as an example.
+Let's use the `data/Example` folder as an example.

 ## Data folder content

 The data folder has two main folders:
 - **model_inputs**: Contains one or more excel files with techno-economic data and study-case scenarios information
 - **profiles**: Contains every time dynamic inputs (typically electricity prices, renewable power supply or grid CO2e emissions).
-Some subfolders can be used to organize the profiles folder and be called accordingly in the input excel file (see the `data/Full_model` for example).
+Some subfolders can be used to organize the profiles folder and be called in the "model_inputs" excel file (see the `data/Full_model` for example).

 ## Model inputs

-The excel file inside the `model_input` is the main "workplace" to run the tool.
+The excel file inside the `model_inputs` folder is the main "workplace" to run the tool.

-In the `Ammonia_paper` folder, the current file is called *Data\_ammonia\_paper.xlsx*.
+In the `Example` folder, one file is called *Data\_ammonia\_paper.xlsx* and one is called *Input_data_example.xlsx*.
+Let's open the *Input_data_example.xlsx* file.

 The excel document has the following sheets:

 ![Excel sheets input](images/Excel_sheets_inputs.png)